getodk/docs/shared-src/docs-tech-guide.rst

       .. tip::

          You may be prompted to enter your GitHub username and password.
-         When entering your password, the curser won't move --- it will look like you aren't entering anything, even though you are.
+         When entering your password, the cursor won't move --- it will look like you aren't entering anything, even though you are.